-“The suffering is huge as the poor are largely left to fend for themselves.”
+Adow said that “the suffering is huge as the poor are largely left to fend for themselves”.

-The hospital used to be run by Medecins Sans Frontieres, which was forced to abandon the centre eight months ago after members of staff were killed by fighters.
+The hospital used to be run by Medicins Sans Frontieres, who were forced to abandon the centre eight months ago after members of staff were killed.

-Now, it is common for only one doctor to be on duty at a time, and medical supplies are dwindling.
+Now, it is common for just one doctor to be on duty at a time, and medical supplies are dwindling.

 Adow described the people of Kismayu as “numb to the myriad problems surrounding them”.

 “We used to be sort of enslaved… today we get wages equal to our output.
 We have justice here”